— log / 2026-05-18

 why

-threesam.com started as a throwaway. a portfolio AI was going to make for me — ramble at the model, stash what came back, ship it. low effort by design. and the original build showed it: Next.js + React because that's what the model defaulted to, canvas sketches stuffed into useEffect cleanups, a dead audio system, deprecated routes nobody hit. vibe-coded.
+the Garden started as a throwaway.
+AI was going to make a portfolio for me — ramble at the model, stash what came back, ship it. low effort by design. the original build showed it: Next.js + React because that's what the model defaulted to, canvas sketches stuffed into useEffect cleanups, dead code everywhere. vibe-coded.

-but i kept opening it. and the more time i actually spent — shaping what i wanted, reading diffs, deleting what wasn't pulling weight — the better it got. garbage in, garbage out. the inverse holds too: care in, care out. the law runs both directions.
+but i kept opening it. the more time i spent — shaping what i wanted, reading diffs, deleting what wasn't pulling weight — the better it got. garbage in, garbage out. care in, care out. the law runs both directions.

 purpose

-two questions. is a 1:1 port across frameworks even possible? not "mostly done" — a complete transfer, same routes, same sketches, same visual output, zero regressions. and if it's possible, how good can it get? visual parity? performance parity? better?
+two questions. is a 1:1 port across frameworks even possible — same routes, same sketches, same visual output, zero regressions? and if it is, how good can it get?

-threesam.com made it a good test. canvas-heavy and imperative by nature: 31 generative sketches, WebGL cloud shaders, voronoi images, metaball simulations, particle-text effects, a three.js scene. things that touch the DOM frame-by-frame.
-React's value is diffing a tree and batching updates. canvas and WebGL bypass the DOM entirely. the component tree was already mostly useEffect hooks pretending to be declarative — React's mental model fighting the actual code shape. which made it a clean test case: does the better-fit framework actually show up in the numbers?
+the Garden made a clean test: canvas-heavy and imperative by nature.
+31 generative sketches, WebGL cloud shaders, voronoi images, metaball simulations, particle-text effects, a three.js scene.
+React's value is diffing a tree and batching updates; canvas and WebGL bypass the DOM entirely. the component tree was already mostly useEffect hooks pretending to be declarative. clean test for whether a better-fit framework shows up in the numbers.

 threesam.com home page — clouds background with gallery strip below